 As discussed in Note 6, the Commission is a member of the New Jersey Counties Excess Joint Insurance Fund.
-The NJCEJIF is carrying the individual fund year surplus as unrestricted net position on the Statement of Net Position.
+The NJCEJIF is carrying the individual fund year surplus as unrestricted net position on the Comparative Statements of Net Position.
 The allocations of those funds attributed to the NJCEJIF's individual members are based on the member's percentage of assessments.
-The Commission's allocated share of surplus as of December 31, 2021 was \$870,426.
+The Commission's allocated share of surplus for the years ended December 31, 2022 and 2021, was \$1,001,306 and \$870,426, respectively.